ambaradan/docsmarker/docs/rocksmarker/install.md

 ### Secondary editor

-If you prefer to test or use the configuration as a secondary configuration, use Neovim's variable *NVIM_APPNAME*.
-Use of this variable allows Neovim to pass an arbitrary name for searching the configuration files in `~/.config/` and for the subsequent creation of the shared file folder in `~/.local/share/` and the cache in `~/.cache/`.
+To test or use the configuration as a secondary configuration, use Neovim's variable *NVIM_APPNAME*; use of this variable allows Neovim to pass an arbitrary name that is used for searching the configuration files in `~/.config/` and for the subsequent creation of the shared file folder in `~/.local/share/` and the cache in `~/.cache/`.
 To set *Rocksmarker* as a secondary editor:

 ```bash